mparradoo/mparradoo/README.md

 I'm a Computer Engineering student at the University of Buenos Aires (FIUBA), interested in software engineering, networking, and data automation.

-I previously worked as a Data Science Intern at Linde, where I used Python and Excel to support cost analysis and automate part of the monthly cost verification process.
+I previously worked as a Data Science Intern at Linde, where I worked on data automation and process optimization.

 ## Selected projects